 Reference request forms are sent out to all six of the listed references; the listed references are asked to rate the applicant in five different categories.
 There is 60 day window for responses to be received from the references.

 - On-site Interview

-- It is important that full and complete job records be maintained as to the particulars of any installation from commencement through completion and acceptance by your customer.
-These details include facts regarding the identification of the vehicle itself (if the job is a vehicle wrap), and should include not only the specifics of the installation, but the information provided by the manufacturer of the graphics and more importantly, documented thoroughly if your company is a print provider as well as an installation company;
+It is important that full and complete job records be maintained as to the particulars of any installation from start through completion and acceptance by your customer.
+These details include aspects of the installation listed below.
+The applicant should have proof of at least 80% of the items listed below prior to the on-site interview.

-- A pre-inspection installation sheet should always be completed prior to commencement of any vehicle wrap to document pre-existing damage to the vehicle;
+- A pre-inspection installation sheet completed prior to the installation of any vehicle wrap to document pre-existing damage to the vehicle

 - Application Summary